printers-for-people/catboat/docs/Bootloaders.md

 ```
 ~/klipper/lib/hidflash/hid-flash ~/klipper/out/klipper.bin
 ```
-alternatively, you can use `make flash` to flash klipper directly:
+alternatively, you can use `make flash` to flash Kalico directly:
 ```
 make flash FLASH_DEVICE=1209:BEBA
 ```
-OR if klipper has been previously flashed:
+OR if Kalico has been previously flashed:
 ```
 make flash FLASH_DEVICE=/dev/ttyACM0
 ```